MaryanGelle/simpleQuiz/README.md

 # Acknowledgment

-This Website quiz game was made by Maryan Gelle (Developer) as a Project 2 JavaScript for my Full Stack programe at Code Institue in 2025.
+This Website quiz game was made by Maryan Gelle (Developer) as a Project 2 JavaScript for my Full Stack programme at Code Institute in 2025.

 [Back to top](#contents)